officialrajdeepsingh/awesome-nextjs/README.md

 ## Tools

-- [Color-Core](https://npmjs.com/package/color-core) - `color-core` is a powerful, type-safe color manipulation library for TypeScript and JavaScript applications.
-It provides a comprehensive toolkit for working with colors across multiple color spaces, making it an indispensable tool for developers working on projects that require advanced color handling.
 - [Next SEO](https://www.npmjs.com/package/next-seo) - Next SEO is a plugin that helps manage the SEO in Next.js.
 - [Next sitemap](https://www.npmjs.com/package/next-sitemap) - The next sitemap library helps you create a sitemap file in your nextjs application.
 - [Next auth](https://www.npmjs.com/package/next-auth) - Next auth library provides authorization functionality for your app.